Jujube (Ber) Fruit in Pregnancy – Benefits, Side Effects, and Recipes

 - Individuals with diabetes: Ber fruit is naturally high in sugars, and excessive amounts can rapidly increase blood sugar levels.
 Therefore, individuals with diabetes or gestational diabetes should consume ber fruit in moderation and under the guidance of a healthcare provider.

-- Individuals with allergies: Some individuals may be allergic to ber fruit or its components and may experience allergic reactions ranging from mild to severe.
+- Individuals with allergies: Some individuals may be allergic to the ber fruit or its components, and may experience allergic reactions ranging from mild to severe.
 If you have a history of allergies, it is best to consult your healthcare provider before consuming ber fruit.

 - Individuals with certain medical conditions: Ber fruit may interact with certain medications or exacerbate certain medical conditions, such as liver or kidney disease.
 Therefore, individuals with these conditions should consult with their healthcare provider before consuming ber fruit.